 24 Ways to Lose Weight in Your Hips

 In a perfect world, you'd be able to pick and choose where you lose and gain weight.
-Unfortunately, when your body needs energy, it takes it from all over your body—not just from your hips because you're sick of your love handles and muffin top.
-But if you're specifically wondering how to lose hip fat, there are tweaks that can be made to your diet and exercise plan (and your attitude towards helpful living in general) that make shrinking your hips a feasible endeavor.
+Unfortunately, when your body needs energy, it takes it from all over your body—not just from your hips because you're sick of your love handles and those dreaded areas of fat.
+But if you're specifically wondering how to lose hip fat, there are tweaks that can be made to your diet and exercise plan (and your attitude toward helpful living in general) that make shrinking your hips a more feasible endeavor.

 So what exactly can you do to lose hip fat?
-We turned to some of the country's leading health and fitness experts to find out the most effective strategies for how to lose hip fat, all of which eschew quick fixes—and instead encourage long-term weight loss results.
+We turned to some of the country's leading health and fitness experts to find out the most effective strategies for how to lose hip fat, all of which eschew quick fixes—and instead, encourage long-term weight loss results.